 Cloud-hosted procurement software offers many more advantages than on-premise solutions.
 These benefits apply to businesses in all industries—from medical and healthcare to education and engineering and manufacturing.
 Let’s look at some of the major benefits:

 Total cost of ownership.
 On-premise solutions require businesses to make a large upfront investment and then pay to maintain these systems.
 Once these systems become obsolete, something that can happen quickly with the rapid pace of change in technology, the business must decide whether to reinvest.
 With cloud hosted procurement software, businesses simply pay a monthly or yearly subscription cost that is typically a fraction of on-premise solutions.
 For that, the application provider will provide maintenance and upgrades.
-The business can simply use the procurement system without worry about the ancillary necessities required to keep it operational.
+Your procurement executive can simply use the system without worry about the ancillary necessities required to keep it operational.

 System performance.
 Cloud-based systems can handle spikes in traffic and usage.
 Some companies may have an increased need for cloud-hosted procurement systems at certain times of the year, like when several different procurement contracts may come due or the end of the fiscal year.
 On-premise solutions may not be able to handle a spike in usage while cloud systems are designed to handle capacity as it is needed and then be able to ramp down when demand dissipates.